brigitte-bigi/WhakerPy/docs/whakerpy.httpd.md

 - extracts the query string (before path normalization),
 - applies blacklist (if enabled),
 - applies signed URL verification (if enabled),
-- serves static files or generated HTML pages.
+- serves static files or generated HTML pages, with the query string parsed into events exactly like a POST request body (e.g. for a plain HTML form using method="get").

 #### do_POST